Unveiling the mystery behind getting a Michigan Marriage License

 What if we are getting married within the next 72 hours

-A. You'll pay an additional rush processing fee and you'll need a rider or letter from your Wedding Officiant affirming the wedding will take place in that time frame.
+A. You'll pay an additional rush processing fee and in some counties you'll need a rider or signed letter from your Wedding Officiant, affirming the wedding will take place in that time frame.
 Please note: some Counties require the Wedding Officiant to make a personal appearance for the signature.
+Be sure to call ahead!

 What if only one of us lives in Michigan

-A. Apply in the County that person lives in, or where they photo I.D. says they do.
+A. As a couple, you count as a Michigan resident.
+You need to apply in the County that person lives in, or where their photo I.D. says they do.

 One final note to out of state residents